rodolfo-r/jekyll-now/_posts/2016-11-29-getting-started-jekyll.md

 tags: [ 'jekyll', 'blog' ]
 ---

-# #Jekyll Developer Workshop
 ## What we will be building
 A free blog, the developer way.
 ## Why have a blog as a developer?
 * Having a blog as a developer will put you as an *authority* among the dev community.
 * You will be more *hirable* by employers.
 Nothing demonstrates domain expertise like a public showcase of it.
 * You will *learn* more efficiently by teaching via the [“Feynman Technique”](http://mattyford.com/blog/2014/1/23/the-feynman-technique-model)
 ## What is **Jekyll**?
 Jekyll is a static site generator.
 What that means is that it creates your website from the files you give it.
 You **don’t have to worry about the complexities** that go along with generating a complex blog.
 All *you* have to do is give it a file written in markdown, and poof: You have another post on your blog!
 ## Why **Jekyll**?
 ### You can do it yourself
 Why not use a drag and drop website creator? like weebly.com or squarespace.com or wix.com?
 You can just pay a couple of bucks and you have a website that you can customize with so many of their themes!
 Well you could, sure.
 But we are **developers**, and we can’t pay money for something we know we can do, and better.
 We’re like your mom who critiques the food when you go out eating saying she can do a better job at home (I’m not the only one, right?).